Table of Contents

 It’s sometimes called SMS branding or branded SMS.
 Nevertheless, it can have up to 11 characters and should represent the brand that sent the message.
 So pick a name that will be easily recognisable as a part of your company’s communication.

 All messages sent from a new SMSAPI account are default branded as “Test,” which is sufficient for tests.
 But if you’d like to work with your name, you must complete the registration and activation process.
-You can do it SMSAPI Customer Portal, and it’s pretty easy.
+You can do set your alphanumeric sender ID in the SMSAPI Customer Portal, and it’s pretty easy.
 Watch the how-to video below.

-Step 3: Decide if you are going to use a library or API to send SMS messages
+Step 3: Use a library or SMS API to send SMS messages

-On the other, you can connect directly with an API without any library.
+On the other, you can connect directly with SMS APIs without any library.
 The process has been thoroughly described with examples in our Documentation in the form of OpenAPI using the popular Swagger tool.

 The choice is entirely up to you, your preferences and your goals.
 All libraries will allow you to send text messages to work with our contacts database.
-At the same time, not all of them support virtual mobile numbers (special numbers that allow you to receive messages from your customers), but we’ll get into it in one of the next episodes.
+At the same time, not all of them support virtual mobile numbers.These special numbers allow you to send and receive SMS messages from your customers.
+We’ll get into it in one of the next episodes.

 If you are looking for quick and easy integration, we recommend using one of the ready-made libraries, assuming you are developing in one of the available languages.
 It’d make your work easier and faster.